Who are the people behind Voices from the Past?

 In Australia, the

-Privacy Act does not apply to deceased people.
+Privacy Act does not apply to deceased people - see p15 of this document.
 However, to avoid

 any possibility of privacy infringement of those still living, we